homeinfra/Horizon/docs/demers-qnap.md

 In the docker environment:

-- [ ] Configure git+ssh so we can push from the container
+- [x] Configure git+ssh so we can push from the container

 In the baremetal bootstrap:

-- [ ] Cleanup of interfaces
-- [ ] Configure PIF
-- [ ] Create and join pool as the primary master
-- [ ] Configure VLAN and pool-wide interfaces
 - [ ] Create Truenas Scale VM